 Primary Clinical Affiliates

-- Feinberg holds the No. 18 spot in the 2013 U.S. News & World Report ranking of top research-oriented medical schools in the country.
-Among departmental rankings, women's health ranks No. 10, AIDS research No. 15, pediatrics No. 15, and internal medicine No. 16.
+- Feinberg holds the No. 18 spot in the 2014 U.S. News & World Report ranking of top research-oriented medical schools in the country.
+Among departmental rankings, women's health ranks No. 11, AIDS research No. 14, and pediatrics No. 14.

 - Feinberg continues to ascend the National Institutes of Health funding rankings, moving from No. 39 in 2001 to No. 21 in 2012.
 The medical school also boasts eight departments ranked in the top 10 of their respective research areas.

 - Northwestern Memorial Hospital and Ann & Robert H. Lurie Children’s Hospital of Chicago are ranked Nos.
 6 and 8 respectively, in the U.S. News & World Report lists of Honor Roll hospitals for 2013-14, and the Rehabilitation Institute of Chicago has been ranked No. 1 among rehabilitation hospitals each year since 1991.

 Students have opportunities to participate in over 70 student organizations and 20 global clinical experiences.
 In the 2013-2014 academic year, Northwestern University Feinberg School of Medicine serves 712 MD students and 1060 residents and fellows.
 Learn more about the student population from academic years 2013 to 2017.

 The Class of 2017 is made up of a diverse group of students from different cultural, ethnic, and educational backgrounds.

 Learn more about the Class of 2017.